Matt-Audu/Production-deployment/README.md

   1. After my image has been scanned successfully with no vulnerabilities, my deployment workflow is set up to build and tag my docker images.
   2. I configured a versioning system to tag my images using the traditional versioning pattern i.e "v1.0.1" which helps to track various images properly for best practice.
   3. Once the image has been tagged, my workflow pushes my image to dockerhub remote repository.
-  4. Because I decided use a Minikube cluster, my workflow will SSH into my minikube server and run my deployment script to deploy the backend service in my kubernetes cluster.
+  4. Because I decided to use a Minikube cluster, my workflow will SSH into my minikube server and run my deployment script to deploy the backend service in my kubernetes cluster.

+### Kubernetes Manifest Files